Indian Armed Forces: Modernisation

-In recent times, India has also manufactured its own aircraft such as the HAL Tejas, a 4th generation fighter, and the HAL Dhruv, a multi-role helicopter, which has been exported to several countries, including Israel, Burma, Nepal and Ecuador.
-A weaponised version of Dhruv is called the HAL Rudra, which is armed with high-velocity M621 20 mm cannon, long-range 70 mm rockets (8 km), air-to-air missiles (Mistral-II), and MAWS (missile approach warning system).
-Combat in Kargil highlighted the requirement of an attack helicopter specially made for such high-altitude operations.
-The HAL Light Combat Helicopter (LCH) is a multi-role combat helicopter being developed in India by Hindustan Aeronautics Limited (HAL) for use by the Indian Air Force and the Indian Army.
+In recent times, India has also manufactured its own aircraft, such as the HAL Tejas, a 4th-generation fighter, and the HAL Dhruv, a multi-role helicopter, which has been exported to several countries, including Israel, Burma, Nepal, and Ecuador.
+A weaponised version of Dhruv is called the HAL Rudra, which is armed with a high-velocity M621 20 mm cannon, long-range 70 mm rockets (8 km), air-to-air missiles (Mistral-II), and MAWS (missile approach warning system).
+Outcome of Kargil War highlighted the requirement of an attack helicopter specially made for such high-altitude operations.
+The HAL Light Combat Helicopter (LCH) is a multi-role combat helicopter being developed in India by Hindustan Aeronautics Limited (HAL) for use by the Indian Army and the Indian Air Force.
 The LCH is being designed to fit into an anti-infantry and anti-armour role and will be able to operate at high altitudes.
 LCH will be fitted with indigenous anti-tank missile Helina.

 India also maintains unmanned aerial vehicle (UAV) squadrons (primarily Searcher-II and Heron from Israel) which can be used to carry out ground and aerial surveillance.
-India is also testing its own long-range Beyond Visual Range missile| (BVR) an air-to-air missile named Astra, and also building a Medium Altitude Long Endurance Unmanned Aerial Vehicle (UAV) called Rustom.
+India is also testing its own long-range Beyond Visual Range missile (BVR) which is an air-to-air missile named as Astra, and also building a Medium Altitude Long Endurance Unmanned Aerial Vehicle (UAV) called Rustom.

-India is also in an ambitious collaboration programme with Russia to build fifth-generation fighter aircraft, called HAL/Sukhoi FGFA which will be based on the Russian Sukhoi Su-57 fighter.
+India is also in an ambitious collaboration programme with Russia to build fifth-generation fighter aircraft, called HAL/Sukhoi FGFA, which will be based on the Russian Sukhoi Su-57 fighter.
 Earlier in 2013, the two sides completed the preliminary design of the FGFA and are now negotiating a detailed design contract.
-Although there is no reliable information about the Su-57 and FGFA specifications yet, it is known from interviews with individuals in the Russian Air Force that it will be stealthy, have the ability to supercruise, be outfitted with the next generation of air-to-air, air-to-surface, and air-to-ship missiles, and incorporate an AESA radar.
+Although there is no reliable information about the Su-57 and FGFA specifications yet, it is known from interviews with officials in the Russian Air Force that it will be stealthy, can supercruise, be outfitted with the next generation of air-to-air, air-to-surface, and air-to-ship missiles, and incorporate an AESA radar.

 Joint co-development and co-production of Multi-role Transport Aircraft (MTA), by Russian partners and HAL, is being launched to meet the requirements of the Russian and Indian Air Forces.
-The aircraft will be designed for the roles of a 15–20 ton cargo / troop transport, paratrooping / airdrop of supplies including Low Altitude Parachute Extraction System (LAPES) capability.
-It will be configured such that all types of cargo can be transported, and the aircraft would be capable of operating from semi-prepared runways.
+The aircraft will be designed for the roles of a 15–20 ton cargo/troop transport, paratrooping / airdrop of supplies, including Low Altitude Parachute Extraction System (LAPES) capability.
+It will be configured such that all types of cargo can be transported, and the aircraft will be capable of operating from semi-prepared runways.
 The MTA is expected to replace the Indian Air Force's ageing fleet of Antonov An-32 transport aircraft.
 The aircraft is expected to conduct its first flight by 2017, and to enter service by 2018.